UWC2-PYTHON/ProgrammingInPython/source/exercises/html_renderer/html_renderer.rst

     class Element:
         indent = 4

 Your render method(s) can access this attribute to know how much to indent a element.
-You want it as a class attribute in the base class, so that all the instances of all the subclasses will share the same value -- to indent all the html consistently.
+You want it as a class attribute in the base class, so that all the instances of all the subclasses will share the same value to indent all the html consistently.

 Then you need to pass this indentation down the tree as you render the page.

 B. Pass the "current level" of indentation down the tree of elements ....................................................................

-html elements can be nested arbitrarily deep:
+Html elements can be nested arbitrarily deep:

 .. code-block:: html